 CONCLUSIONS: Applying VRRT (even as a home treatment) along with a conventional rehabilitation program for patients with chronic stroke might be even more beneficial than conventional rehabilitation program alone in improving affected lower limb function.
 Future studies should investigate the effectiveness of VRRT with optimal patient selection, and duration and intensity of training.

-Keywords: Exercise Therapy - methods, Chronic Disease, Gait - physiology, Physical Therapy Modalities, Postural Balance - physiology, Stroke - physiopathology, Stroke Rehabilitation - methods, Virtual Reality Exposure Therapy - methods, Walking
+Keywords: Exercise Therapy - methods, Chronic Disease, Aged, Gait - physiology, Middle Aged, Physical Therapy Modalities, Postural Balance - physiology, Stroke - physiopathology, Stroke Rehabilitation - methods, Virtual Reality Exposure Therapy - methods, Walking

 01 May 2022 : EditorialEditorial: Cardiovascular Complications at One Year After SARS-CoV-2 Infection are Independent of Underlying Cardiovascular Risk Factors or Severity of COVID-19

 04 May 2022 : Clinical ResearchEffects of Wearing Face Masks on Exercise Capacity and Ventilatory Anaerobic Threshold in Healthy Subjects ...

 27 May 2022 : Clinical ResearchFactors Associated with Falls During Hospitalization for Coronavirus Disease 2019 (COVID-19)

 25 May 2022 : Review articleNarrative Review of the Mechanism of Hip Prosthesis Dislocation and Methods to Reduce the Risk of Dislocation